joseeden/All-Things-DevOps/pages/030-Security/002-Security-Principles.md

 ## Collusion

 Collusion occurs when two or more individuals work together to circumvent the segregation of duties for fraudulent purposes.

+## Zero Trust

+Security model that operates on the principle that no one, whether inside or outside the organization, should be trusted by default and verification is required for everybody.

+To achieve zero trust, we need:

+**Control Plane**

+- Adaptive identity
+- Threat scope reduction
+- Policy-driven access control
+- Secured zones

+**Data Plane**

+- Subject/system
+- Policy engine
+- Policy administrator
+- Establishing Policy enforcement points

 ----------------------------------------------